 In the beginning, there was no Dienomachy.
 There were no gods.
 There was only the Ether.

 From the Ether two gods emerged.
-Apherria, goddess of order and Neradogtha, goddess of chaos.
-They were each other’s opposite and should have hated one another other, but they did not.
+Apherria, goddess of Order and Neradogtha, goddess of Chaos.
+They were each other’s opposite and should have hated one another other; but did not.
 They felt a deep need for the other.
 They embraced and blended and all of existence was them, a swirl.
 The light chasing the dark, the dark chasing the light.
 The churn of creation.

 In the churn the goddess came to understand themselves and each other, and love emerged.
 The first emotion, the most vital.
 Apherria and Neradogtha loved one another.
 They were still opposites, they would bicker and argue and fight, but they didn’t war.
 Instead their conflict helped them to grow and create.
 Apherria created the sun, but Neradogtha grew bored with it and kicked it across the sky creating night.
 Neradogtha made fire, but it was too hungry and wouldn’t stop eating so Apherria created water to douse it.